-Traditional prospecting and go/no go practices are difficult to analyze.
-At the prospecting phase, it is not easy to know which messages are on target and which messages are completely missing the boat.
-At the go/no go phase, you cannot quantify the level of a prospect's interest.
-Inbound marketing methods make it possible to determine which messages are resonating with your audience and also gage the level of interest.
+Traditional prospecting and go/no-go practices take time to analyze.
+During the prospecting phase, knowing which messages are on target and which need to be included in the boat is difficult.
+At the go/no-go phase, you cannot quantify a prospect's interest level.
+Inbound marketing methods make it possible to determine which messages resonate with your audience and also gauge the level of interest.
 This post aims to help you set the stages for your firm's inbound marketing funnel.

 Let's imagine how your firm’s inbound marketing funnel may look.
 Picture how marketing and business development will align their methods for effective collaboration, for example:

 The quality of a lead will vary from firm to firm.
 Determining a lead's quality will help identify the point at which marketing hands off the lead to business development.
 A series of attributes and levels of interest defines a lead’s quality.

 Some questions to consider when determining if the lead possesses the attributes that translate into being a "good fit" include: